ParaNorman (soundtrack)

-ParaNorman (Original Motion Picture Soundtrack) is the soundtrack to the 2012 stop motion animated comedy horror film ParaNorman, directed by Sam Fell and Chris Butler for Laika.
-The film's original score is composed by Jon Brion which was based on his compositions for previous films which were used as temp tracks.
+ParaNorman (Original Motion Picture Soundtrack) is the soundtrack to the 2012 stop-motion animated comedy horror film ParaNorman, directed by Sam Fell and Chris Butler for Laika.
+The film's original score was composed by Jon Brion and based on his compositions for previous films which were used as temp tracks.
 The score album was released through Relativity Music Group on August 14, 2012.

 Development

 In June 2011, it was announced that Jon Brion would compose music for ParaNorman.
 Fell and Butler storyboarded the few pages of the script and used the themes from the soundtrack of Eternal Sunshine of the Spotless Mind (2004) which fit the film.
 He described as Brion as a "mad scientist", further adding "just like us, he's into old tech/new tech, and that's exactly what we're doing visually".
 Besides Eternal Sunshine, Brion used his themes from the previous films as temp tracks and curated the score based on them.
 For the score, he used a EMS VCS3 synthesizer, which was notably used by John Carpenter.